Rickodesea/LibGDX_Shader_Demo/README.md

 The core shader functionality is in the Game.java class.
 In this example, shader is use for transition as the screens change.

 I hope all libgdx users find this useful.

+### scrapped

+This project has been scrapped and will not continue.